-This post contains some notes on using Windows Subsystem for Linux.
+Some notes on using Windows Subsystem for Linux

 Here, we describe how to handle file permission in Windows Subsystem for Linux.
 It was originally from here.